openstack/manila-specs/specs/ocata/add-db-manage-purge.rst

 schedule (cron job) or as needed (Before an upgrade, prior to maintenance).
-The intended use would be to specify a number of days prior to today for deletion, e.g. "manila-manage db purge 10" would purge deleted rows that have the “deleted_at” column greater than 10 days ago
+The intended use would be to specify a number of days prior to today for deletion, e.g. "manila-manage db purge 10" would purge deleted rows that have the "deleted_at" column greater than 10 days ago

 Proposed change
 ===============